Microchromosome: In birds

 Replication timing and recombination rates have been found to differ between micro- and macrochromosomes in chickens.
 Microchromosomes replicate earlier in the S phase of interphase than macrochromosomes.
 Recombination rates have also been found to be higher on microchromosomes.
 Possibly due to the high recombination rates, chicken chromosome 16 (a microchromosome) has been found to contain the most genetic diversity of any chromosome in certain chicken breeds.
 This is likely due to the presence on this chromosome of the major histocompatibility complex (MHC).

 For the many small linkage groups in the chicken genome which have not been placed on chromosomes, the assumption has been made that they are located on the microchromosomes.
 Groups of these correspond almost exactly with large sections of certain human chromosomes.
 For example, linkage groups E29C09W09, E21E31C25W12, E48C28W13W27, E41W17, E54 and E49C20W21 correspond with chromosome 7.

 Turkey

 The turkey has a diploid number of 80 (2n = 80) chromosomes.
 The karyotype contains an additional chromosomal pair relative to the chicken due to the presence of at least two fission/fusion differences (GGA2 = MGA3 and MGA6 and GGA4 = MGA4 and MGA9).
 Given these differences involving the macrochromosomes, an additional fission/fusion must also exist between the species involving the microchromosomes if the diploid numbers are valid.
 Other rearrangements have been identified through comparative genetic maps, physical maps and whole genome sequencing.

 In turtles

 Microchromosomes play a key role in sex determination in soft-shelled turtles.

 In humans and other animals

-Microchromosomes are absent from the karyotypes of mammals and "higher" amphibians.
+Microchromosomes are absent from the karyotypes of mammals and some amphibians.
 (The monotreme platypus has an intermediate karyotype with smaller chromosomes that are not quite "micro".)